 A settlement of approximately 60 pioneers led by an Irish gentleman is believed to have been established in the area.
-Other settlements followed, but by 1729 most of these early pioneers had moved out of the area after the Natchez massacre by hostile Indians.
-The hysteria following the reprisal also drove away friendly Indians and much of the trade in the area.
+Other settlements followed, but by 1729 most of these early pioneers had moved out of the area after the Natchez massacre.
+The hysteria following the reprisal also drove away much of the trade in the area.

 Resettlement of the area did not occur until long after the Spanish took possession of the territory.
 By then Fort Miro had been built near Monroe, La. and traffic along the Ouachita River increased.